anonymousbruv/fieldd-extension-privacy/README.md

 # Fieldd Extension Privacy Policy

-This repository contains the privacy policy for the FieldD Chrome Extension.
+This repository contains the privacy policy for the Fieldd Chrome Extension.

 ## View Privacy Policy